 The idea came from a science-based playground at Sciencenter, a science museum in Ithaca, N.Y.
 There’s also one at the New York Museum of Science in New York City.
 But the one at West Parish may be the only facility of its kind at a school in the United States.

-At heart, the Science Park is an outsized community-built playground.
-It consists of three major segments: stand-alone playground equipment such as swings and see-saw; the 60-foot-long Gravity Boat, with a host of mechanical devices made by machinists who volunteered their time; and a 40-foot-long structure in the shape of a swordfish that includes organ pipes, a special magnifying lens, and other elements related to sound and light.
+At heart, the Science Park is an outsize community-built playground.
+It consists of three major segments: stand-alone playground equipment such as swings and the seesaw; the 60-foot-long gravity boat, with a host of mechanical devices made by machinists who volunteered their time; and a 40-foot-long structure in the shape of a swordfish that includes organ pipes, a special magnifying lens, and other elements related to sound and light.

 Some of the popular and unusual items include: